-In some cases, the batch system starts the job in an arbitrary folder on the workers.
+Some batch system starts the job in an arbitrary folder on the workers instead of the current folder on the scheduler.
 That is why b2luigi will change the directory into the path of your called script before starting the job.

-In case your script is accessible from a different location on the worker than on the scheduling machine, you can give the setting working_dir to specify where the job should run.
+In case your script is accessible from a different location on the worker than on the scheduling machine, you can give the setting working\dir to specify where the job should run.
 Your script needs to be in this folder and every relative path (e.g. for results or log) will be evaluated from there.